akarshn95/Finch_Beak_Evolution/README.md

 # Finch_Beak_Evolution
-Statistical Data Analysis of beaks of birds from a species over the years
+Statistical Data Analysis of beaks of birds from a species, Geospiza Scandens over the years 1975 to 2012.
+Study and hypothesis testing of change in beak depths and lengths for the species from 1975 to 2012.
+Also, linear regression tests on the relationship between the bird's beak length and width.
+The data was collected from a remote archipelago, where evolution of species takes place in a pristine environment untouched from the outside world, to study the evolution of birds with respect to Darwin's theory.